 This will mean better performance and a good chance of long-term growth.

-8. Strengthen Your Brand Voice & Master Brand Identity
+8. Strengthens Your Brand Voice & Master Brand Identity

-5. Identify Gaps in Your Content Marketing Efforts.
+5. Identifies Gaps in Your Content Marketing Efforts.

 If you know that traffic to your website and articles are getting more of the attention now than they were 6 months ago, then you can start to look at what might be contributing to this change.